Bandfish: Homonymy

-Timeline

 Characteristics

 The bandfishes are characterised by the possession of a continuous dorsal fin with anything between 0 and 4 spines, frequently 3, spines and an anal fin which has 0 to 2 spines.
 The lanceolate caudal fin is usually joined to the dorsal and anal fins.
 There is a single pair of postcleithra and there are 6 branchiostegal rays.
 The lateral line lies along the base of the dorsal fin.
 The epineural ribs in some of the vertebrae of the trunk are fused where they are closest to the corresponding pleural ribs.
 The overall colour of the body s normally red or pink.
 The maximum length attained is 70 cm in Cepola rubescens.
 They have a large oblique mouth, normally equipped with a single row of thin weakly curved teeth on each jaw, there are no vomerine teeth or palatine teeth.
 They have large eyes.
 They have cycloid scales which have crenulated edges.
 The distal pelvic fin rays are unbranched, the remaining proximal four rays are branched.